joshuaptfan/KF2-drop-farm/README.md

 Download __KF-SomeTestMap.vbs__ to anywhere and run it.

-__Depending on the performance of your computer, you may need to adjust the wait time for game launch.__ Do this by opening the .vbs file in Notepad, the variable is clearly labeled near the top of the script.
+__Depending on the performance of your computer, you may need to adjust the wait time for game launch.__ Do this by opening the .vbs file in Notepad, the variable `intGameLoadWait` is clearly labeled near the top of the script.

 ## What it does